curateteaching/digitalpedagogy/keywords/interface.md

 ## CURATORIAL STATEMENT

-Anyone who has rearranged classroom chairs from rows into a circle knows that the physical space of the classroom shapes the dynamic interaction of learning.
-So too digital interfaces shape how students articulate what’s thinkable.
-"The classroom" is a heuristic that manifests itself more variously today than when the classroom was a meeting space bound by walls and directing student gaze to the lecturn or around a table.
-In this keyword, "interface" refers to the meeting points between people and technologies that facilitate learning such as books, screens, code, candlelight, a collaboration workflow, or even a roleplay game.
-Like “classroom,” interface is itself a heuristic that illuminates the changing ways we encounter students digitally "that doesn’t preclude face-to-face, blended, or other modes of instruction," as Paul Fyfe observed in the open access peer review comments on this keyword draft.
+Anyone who has rearranged classroom chairs from rows into a circle knows that the physical space of a classroom shapes students' interaction.
+So too digital interfaces shape student engagement in online learning environments.
+"The classroom" is a heuristic that manifests itself more variously today than when the classroom was bound by walls and directed student gaze to the lecturn, or around a seminar table.
+Like “classroom,” "interface" is a heuristic that illuminates the changing ways students encounter learning digitally: synchronously in face-to-face or virtual/embodied blended classrooms; asynchronously in distance learning and open access platforms like iTunes U. or Coursera; or self-paced and -designed courses using YouTube tutorials and other "found" materials.
+In this keyword, "interface" refers to the meeting points between people and technologies that facilitate learning, from code to books to candlelight.
+Preeminently in the digital humanities, "interface" is a function of code and markup, the human-readable language that translates bi-directionally between human command and machine output.

-Building a webpage in HTML and CSS is a core interface literacy.
-No one today needs to write HTML to build a web presence; we select widgets from a small menu of template choices, and customize our webpages with images.
-Not coding, people miss critical engagement with markup language as a meeting space between human expression and nonhuman rulesets.
-We also miss the pressing need for, and rewards of, an open Web where a keyword search will instantly return code snippets and tutorials.
-The culture of workaround, of copying, sharing and repurposing, grew up around the Web because it is a dynamic patchwork of code.
-It's easy to lose sight of that and linger on the slick screen surface of Facebook or Medium.
-Miriam Posner’s brilliant, easy-to-use “DH 101” tutorials (see "Related Materials" below) restore critical attention to interface.
-Her handouts teach students how to build webpages, clean data, and make visualizations and timelines.
-More importantly, "DH 101" students become makers whose digital artifacts reject the passivity of just-go-limp-and-like interfaces.
+Building a webpage in HTML and CSS remains a core interface literacy.
+No one today needs to write HTML to build a web presence.
+Unlike the early days of the Web, where all elements of the user interface (UI) were customized in hand-built webpages, today in social Web interfaces such as Facebook, Twitter, Medium and the like the UI is identical but for the modest customization afforded by user-uploaded images.
+These corporate interfaces of the social Web remove us further from the do-it-yourself culture of hobbyists and tinkerers who made the Web an open culture of shared resources; see Lori Emerson's second chapter in **Reading Writing Interfaces** to learn more about the implications of such a transformation.
+Not coding, people miss critical engagement with markup language as the bridge between human expression and nonhuman operations.
+We also miss the pressing need for and rewards of an open Web, where people teach each other in a gift economy.
+In "Related Materials," see **DML Central**, funded by the University of California at Irvine, for a great repository of collaboration prototypes, teaching with technology tips, and access to tools.
+Miriam Posner’s brilliant, easy-to-use “DH 101” tutorials restore critical attention to interface.
+Her handouts teach students how to build webpages using HTML and CSS, how to clean data, and how to make visualizations and timelines.
+Alan Liu's more advanced **DH Toychest** is a treasure trove.
+Janelle Jenstad's fifteen-year-old annotation project **Map of Early Modern London** now offers collaboration opportunities for undergraduate classes outside of the University of Victoria.
+Anne McGrail, a professor at Lane Community College in Eugene, Oregon, spearheads the new **DH in the CC** commons.

-Deliberately I culled a wide range of assignments to address students in various contexts of DH support: from elite institutions to income-insecure places where the only access to digital tools might be free apps on a cell phone.
+For the ten plug-and-play assignments, I culled work that addresses a wide spectrum of student readiness and support for DH, from elite institutions to income-insecure places where the students' only access to digital tools might be free apps on a cell phone.
 There's a productive tension between the “task-oriented efficiency” (Drucker, 1) of interface's traditional work, and the more exploratory, metacritical uses of interface in the assignments I feature here.
 Helen Burgess’ students "translate" a Shakespeare sonnet into various medial forms, for example, building in four iterations of the same sonnet beginning with tactile 3D art to authoring the sonnet as an executable computer program.
 Ryan Cordell's students in a history of technology course replicate the conditions of the medieval scriptorium.
 These defamiliarizations of the physical classroom-as-interface let us "see" the classroom as a medium-specific environment where liveness is a unique feature of embodied university instruction.

 Does it matter if a classroom is a little rectangle in a building or a little rectangle above one’s keyboard?
 Doors are rectangles; rectangles are portals.
 We walk through.
 Our classrooms are defined not by walls or Windows, but by interfaces of networked collaboration critically appraised.